 A simple spreadsheet may do the job for very small teams.
 But it can get complicated as your team grows, and you have more holidays to track.

 That’s why an automated leave management software like Flamingo is so valuable.
 Flamingo is built specifically for modern, remote teams, and makes keeping track of vacation time, sick time, floating holidays and all other leave types simple and stress-free.

 Team members can see how many available days off they have, and request a floating holiday, directly within Slack.

 Managers can view and approve leave requests in Slack as well, keeping your leave management system entirely within your existing workflow.

 All leaves are added to an easy-to-view vacation calendar that keeps your schedule organized and up-to-date.

 All teams need a tool like Flamingo to remove the complexity of managing leave, and allow ample time off in your employee benefits package without letting it disrupt productivity.

 Free trial.
 No credit card required.

+Floating holidays are a flexible and powerful tool to enhance employee wellness.
 Offering floating holidays is a great way to ensure your work environment is fair, equal, and inclusive.
 It’s also a nice thing to add to your employee benefits package.
 A floating holiday is a powerful reward to encourage employees to give their all for the company.